HassounLab/EPP/data/HMCNF_data/README.md

 We provide the molecules both as smiles and as maccs fingerprints:
     - smiles.csv contains the smiles
-    - data.pkl contains the maccs fingerprints as a 2D numpy array, with the rows being parallel to the list of smiles, and the columns being the maccs features
+    - data_maccs.pkl contains the maccs fingerprints as a 2D numpy array, with the rows being parallel to the list of smiles, and the columns being the maccs features
+    - data_morgan2binary.pkl contains the maccs fingerprints as a 2D numpy array, with the rows being parallel to the list of smiles, and the columns being the morgan2binary features

 ### Molecule-Enzyme interaction labels